Darcy Tyler

 Darcy Tyler is a fictional character from the Australian soap opera Neighbours, played by Mark Raffety.
 He made his first screen appearance during the episode broadcast on 15 November 2000.
 The following year, Raffety became a series regular.
 He departed in June 2003, but made returns in 2004 and 2005.
+He made another return for the soap's 40th anniversary on 20 March 2025 and departed on 23 June 2025 after being arrested.

 Development

 Raffety admitted that he did not find Darcy "interesting" to begin with, but he came up with a plan to change him, which the writers picked up on and helped "take Darcy to other places".
 Of his character's personality, Raffety said: "Darcy has a childlike wish to be loved and nurtured, but at the same time he has a scheming side.
 At the end of the day he's both an angel and a devil, I suppose!"
 Rafferty also found that his character was "not without a sense of humour".
 The actor told Joe Riley of the Liverpool Echo that the reason he stayed with the show was the "opportunity to develop the character".

 After Darcy ending his seven-year relationship with Alice Jamison (Pip Sallabank), Darcy begins a relationship with nurse Dee Bliss (Madeleine West).
 However, Alice "remained a constant thorn in his side", and after realising that Darcy has moved on, she wants revenge.
 Alice contacts Darcy to say that she is ready to divide their assets, while "planning to take him for everything he's got".
 Although Alice and Darcy were not married, Alice is legally allowed to take half of Darcy assets, as the law recognises de facto relationships.
 Things get worse for Darcy after the tax department discovers anomalies in the book-keeping at Karl Kennedy's (Alan Fletcher) surgery, which Darcy oversees.
 Rafferty commented, "Things are pretty bad for Darcy all around.
 And this is only the beginning of it all – they're going to get a lot worse!"